 So this meal is aimed for a family of four, 2 adults and 2 small children (who will likely be full with Easter Eggs).
-I always prefer to cook extra and have leftovers, rather than leave people hungry.
+True to my Irish upbringing, I always prefer to cook extra and have leftovers, rather than leave people hungry.
 Slow-roast lamb means it will be soft and juicy and fall apart easily.
 This recipe contains alcohol for flavour but it burns off, you can skip it if you prefer.

 Boneless lamb great joint – 800G

 200ml Red wine or Port (white wine also works) – Replace with water is not using.

 100ml beef stock